gimelfarb/blog-lionhack/_posts/2014-03-08-software-versioning-strategies.md

 **Best Suited**: Shared Libraries, Dependencies, Command-line Utilities

 Package Managers are great for releasing and versioning shared components, and tracking dependencies between them.
-For example, if you have a shared library that you want others to use, then Package Manager allows you to publish multiple versions side-by-side, and for consumers of the library to reference the version they depend on.
+For example, if you have a shared library that you want others to use, then a Package Manager allows you to publish multiple versions side-by-side, and for consumers of the library to reference the version they depend on.
 Package Managers can resolve all inter-package dependencies, and retrieve only the versions that are expected.
 In effect, Package Managers solve the ["DLL Hell"][dllhell] problem.

 They are best used during development, to resolve library dependencies.
 However some Package Manager, like [Chocolatey][cinst] for Windows or [apt-get][aptget] for Ubuntu, are geared towards installing complete software.